Coastal management district mapping methodology

 - lots where tidal flow is controlled through artificial waterways/works such as tide gates.

 Excluded (comparative risk assessment removal processes):

-- lots with a high terrestrial flood risk—determined either by:
+- For lots greater than 5km from the open coast and with a high terrestrial flood risk—determined either by:

 - terrestrial flood height—where 1% Annual Exceedance Probability (AEP) water level is significantly above storm tide inundation levels (greater than 3m above normal water levels has been set as a nominal value)

 - morphological criteria assessment—requires rivers to be divided into morphological units of delta plains, flood plains and incised river channels and an assumption of terrestrial flooding being the dominant natural hazard in the incised channel section of the river and coastal hazards being the dominant natural hazard on the low lying flat landforms closer to the open coast.